 And this is the way He did it this week!

 Sunday morning my sweet Abigayle (14 year old daughter) woke up not feeling well.
 After assessing that she had a fever, I gave her some Advil, made her a bed on the couch and let her go back to sleep.
 Sunday was pretty uneventful.
 We did the Advil every 4 hours and everything seemed fine.
 Matt went on to church that night and about 6:00, I gave Abigayle another round of Advil.
 About an hour later, she asked if she could go to her own bed.
 So I let her and told her I would check on her in a few minutes.
 When I went to check on her, her fever had gone up to 104 degrees....well that is when I took the thermometer out.
 I quickly made her get out of bed and we started the process of trying to get the fever down with cool water.
+Now, I was a little freaked out, but Abigayle has always run high fevers when sick.
+However, while I was frantically working to get her cool, she looks at me and says that she cannot see or hear me.
+Then her pupils become wide and she goes into an unresponsive state.
+At this point, my life and hers starts flashing before my eyes... and I start yelling her name.
+This lasted only for 20 or 30 seconds, but it seemed like a lifetime.
+After, she comes out of it and seems like she is confused about my actions.... but she is fine.

 The doctor said that her high fever most likely caused her to have a little seizure.
 This is what I expected, but it scared me to the point that when it was over, I was shaking uncontrollably.